oblinger/HookAnchorApp/AT/@Sports Visio/@Jason Syversen.md

 - $2.5M	/yr
 - $7.5M	Sale price
 - $1.2M	= 7.5 * 15% Dan's take (for the market; double that for the tech too)
-#### 2021-03-04 - The Nick and Dan LLC Model

-	- WILDERNESS -- We venture forth into the wilderness of OPP (other people's problems)
-		- IDEA FUNNEL -- Each sees many a wild and weird thing, most are of no use
-		- CONJURES SOLUTIONS -- Many imagined solutions are spoken of to see if anyone will listen.
-If excitement is found then he digs further
-		- VET -- Still in the wilderness working only with quill and papayrus each vets and discards many dozens of these half ideas seeking a gem.
-			A gem that will pay for the efforts of the expedition a 1000 times over
-		- GEM == An idea w/ strong market signal & strong vetting (biz model etc.)
-		- SUPPLIES -- The expedition will travel light a bit of admin time, and maybe some coach time... can pull them from his money or not worry about it.

-	- BRINGING IT HOME -- What happens next depends upon the gem found:
-		- AF CENTRIC BOOTSTRAP --
-			- AF PROTOTYPING -- performed for equity at full freight rate with reasonable market cap (e.g. 3M or such)
-			- AF EQUITY SPLIT -- AF equity for prototyping is split 50/50 and given directly to founders. (need to work out legal details on this;
-				probably done @ low rate as loan w. low interest.)
-			- BOTH FOUNDERS -- aim is to have both be founders, but each would eventaully need to have substantitive roles (see hold door)
-		- AF CENTRIC + FUND RAISE --
-			- Same picture as above, except AF fraction likely to shrink.
-				Still additional equity expected based on each person's role too.
-		- NOT AF CENTRIC -- Then company is built and filled it with founders and such, the aim is for both to be there, but both have to have roles.

-	- HOLD THE DOOR OPEN -- In general whatever happens the advantage to being a team is that each can lean forward on the exploration of an idea, still allowing the other to jump in later if an idea really starts taking off.
-Thus for a limited time the idea is that the 2nd founder can still "jump in"

-	_
 #### 2021-04-07 - Jason #5

 	2,000	for profit gyms in the USA